 2. Post repeatedly to social media using custom messages

-You are beginning to see a theme, here.
-Just like with email, don't let automated applications simply spit out the title and your URL on social media and expect your content to resonate.
+You are beginning to see a theme here.
+Like email, don't let automated applications spit out the title and URL on social media and expect your content to resonate.
 If it were that easy, we'd all be killin' it on Twitter and Facebook.
 Fortunately for good digital marketers, it's NOT that easy.

-Instead, put some time into scheduling social media posts using thoughtful messages that add value to your content that make it irresistible.
+Instead, put some time into scheduling social media posts using thoughtful messages that add value to your content, making it irresistible.